mito753/CTF/2021/COMPFEST_CTF_2021/Pwn_BrainSim/README.md

 0x7fffffffde00:	0x0000555555555700	0x00007ffff7a03bf7
 ```

-I can start the shell by returning from the `Interpret` function to the `main` function with the Exit function.
+I can start the shellcode by returning from the `Interpret` function to the `main` function with the `Exit` function.

 ## Exploit code: